sakshamtalwarr/WeatherWise-NSAC25/README.md

 View the results, including summary cards, 20-year trend charts, and the 3D weather icon.

 Future Work
-Add more data parameters (e.g., humidity, pressure).
+More Data Parameters: Add more data parameters (e.g., humidity, pressure).

-Implement a data comparison feature for two different locations.
+Comparison Feature: Implement a data comparison feature for two different locations.

-Create user accounts to save and share multiple analyses.
+User Accounts: Create user accounts to save and share multiple analyses.

 Acknowledgments
 This project is a submission for the NASA International Space Apps Challenge.